aliarslangit/terraform-infracost-checkov-cloud-cost-security-optimization/README.md

 3. Run `terraform plan -out=tfplan.binary` to generate a Terraform plan.

-4. Run Infracost with the following command:
+4. Run Infracost with the following commands:

-`infracost --tfplan=tfplan.binary`
+`infracost --tfplan=tfplan.binary` OR `infracost breakdown --path . `

 Infracost will analyze the plan, fetch the latest prices from cloud providers, and display a cost breakdown of your resources.

 Using Checkov
 -------------